ihitrec/King-Gym/README.md

 ### Bugs

 - Mobile toggler menu was glitching before loading due to the clash between bootstrap and element styles when activated.
 This was fixed by adding !important to the viewport height property.
+- Main headlines were not responsive when font size was changed in the browser settings.
+Fixed sizes were changed to ems which made everything scale proportionately.
+Putting the tricolor image inside the p tag allowed it to scale with the font size.

 <!-- ## Deployment -->